ydutertre/myvario/USAGE.md

 Other values are not filtered.

-> The filter currently doesn't use data from the accelerometer, as gyroscope data is not yet available from the Garmin SDK.
-I am planning on adding this for System 5 devices, once SDK 4.1.0 comes out of Beta.
+> The filter currently doesn't use data from the accelerometer.

 In general, filtered values are used.